 The following tables summarize the supplemental condensed consolidated statements of operations information on an unaudited pro forma basis as if the acquisition of FTT occurred on December 31, 2018 and include adjustments that were directly attributable to the foregoing transactions.
 There are no material, nonrecurring pro forma adjustments directly attributable to the business combination included in the reported pro forma revenue and earnings.
-The pro forma results are for illustrative purposes only for the applicable period and do not purport to be indicative of the actual results that would have occurred had the transaction been completed as of the beginning of the period, nor are they indicative of results of operations that may occur in the future (all amounts, except per share amounts are in millions):
+The pro forma results are for illustrative purposes only for the applicable period and do not purport to be indicative of the actual results that would have occurred had the transaction been completed as of the beginning of the period, nor are they indicative of results of operations that may occur in the future:

-For the six months ended June 30, 2019 (in millions):
+For the three months ended March 31, 2019 (all amounts, except per share amounts, are in millions):

-Pro forma revenues \$ 356.4 Pro forma net income before tax \$ 5.1 Pro forma net income \$ 6.5 Pro forma net income attributable to Kratos \$ 6.3 Basic pro forma income per share attributable to Kratos \$ 0.06 Diluted pro forma income per share attributable to Kratos \$ 0.06
+Pro forma revenues \$ 168.5 Pro forma net income before tax \$ 1.3 Pro forma net income \$ 2.2 Pro forma net income attributable to Kratos \$ 2.4 Basic pro forma income per share attributable to Kratos \$ 0.02 Diluted pro forma income per share attributable to Kratos \$ 0.02

-The pro forma financial information reflects pro forma adjustments for the additional amortization of \$0.5 million associated with finite-lived intangible assets acquired.
-The weighted average common shares used to calculate income per share also reflect the issuance of 1,825,406 shares of our common stock in conjunction with the acquisition.
-Comparable amounts for the three months ended June 30, 2019 are not presented as the results for FTT for the quarter were fully included in the condensed consolidated financial statements.
+The weighted average common shares used to calculate income per share also reflects the issuance of 1,825,406 shares of our common stock in conjunction with the acquisition.
+Comparable amounts for the three months ended March 29, 2020 are not presented as the results for FTT for the quarter were fully included in the condensed consolidated financial statements.